-Edited excerpt of oral histories recorded by B. Garrity-Blake for Cape Hatteras National Seashore’s “Ethnohistorical Description of the Eight Villages Adjoining Cape Hatteras National Seashore,” 2005, IAI Inc. Map drawn by B. Garrity-Blake.
+Edited excerpt of oral histories used for Cape Hatteras National Seashore’s “Ethnohistorical Description of the Eight Villages Adjoining Cape Hatteras National Seashore,” 2005, IAI Inc. Interview by Amy Glass; Map drawn by B. Garrity-Blake.

 “When we had to pen the wild gang of cattle, they were just as wild as any deer,” said Cyrus Ruffman Gray, a retired US Coast Guard officer and WWII veteran (now deceased).
 He grew up in the Hatteras Island community of Buxton.
 In his interview with Amy Glass in 1988, he painted a picture more akin to the “wild, wild west” than one might expect for fishing villages of the Outer Banks.

 “The wild gang of cattle was raised in the woods and swamps and were loaded with fat.
 The shore side gang was tame and you’d drive them.”

 In an effort to fight the “cattle tick war,” North Carolina – starting in 1919 - required livestock to be dipped in a creosote solution every two weeks during the summer to reduce disease-carrying fleas and ticks.
 In Buxton, a group of riders would leave before daylight down a path to the beach.

 “We had to go before daylight because the wild gang would sleep out along the surf, on the beach, to get clear of the mosquitoes and the flies,” said Gray.
 “They would be down at the water’s edge, all down lying there asleep.”

 The riders had to sneak up so that the rangy bovines didn’t hear or smell them and bolt for the woods.

 “We had to keep them down on the surf by the lighthouse to get them up to where our dipping vat was in the edge of the woods,” Gray recalled.